 - Transactions can not be canceled

-- The borrower must have a good reputation and healthy financial background
+- The borrower must have a good reputation and a healthy financial background

 Merchant Cash Advance